volkm/learntla-v2/docs/topics/aux-vars.rst

   or
     \* ...

 Then you can see which path you took in ``pc``.
-But doing this adds a lot of extra concurrency to your spec— at best exploding the state space, at worst changing the spec semantics!
+But doing this adds a lot of extra concurrency to your spec — at best exploding the state space, at worst changing the spec semantics!

 What we want is to enrich the error traces without changing the spec semantics.
 This is a great place for an aux var.